mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 }
 ```

-In addition to the information we've just describe, the `OffsetBtach` type contains also the
-function that creates the effect to commits the offset to the broker, i.e. `def commit: Task[Unit]`.
+In addition to the information we've just described, the `OffsetBtach` type also contains the function that creates the effect to commits the offset to the broker, i.e. `def commit: Task[Unit]`.

 Great.
 Now we know for every chunk which is the offset to commit.
 How can we do that?
-There are many
-ways of doing this, among which we can use a `ZSink` function.
-As in many other streaming libraries,
-sinks represents the consuming function of a stream.
-After the execution of a sink, the values of
-the stream are not available to further processing.
+There are many ways of doing this, among which we can use a `ZSink` function.
+As in many other streaming libraries, sinks represent the consuming function of a stream.
+After the execution of a sink, the values of the stream are not available to further processing.

-The `ZSink` type has many built-in operations, and we are going to use one of the easier,
-the `foreach` function, which applies an effectful function to all the values emitted by the sink.
+The `ZSink` type has many built-in operations, and we are going to use one of the easier, the `foreach` function, which applies an effectful function to all the values emitted by the sink.

-So, commit the offsets prepared by the previous transducer is equal to declare a `ZSink` invoking
-the `commit` function on each `OffsetBatch` it emits:
+So, commit the offsets prepared by the previous transducer is equal to declare a `ZSink` invoking the `commit` function on each `OffsetBatch` it emits:

 ```scala
 matchesStreams